anbox-cloud/discourse-docs/ref/prometheus.md

 Anbox Cloud gathers various performance metrics that you can access through API endpoints to create a monitoring solution.
-See [Monitor Anbox Cloud](https://discourse.ubuntu.com/t/monitor-anbox-cloud/24338) for detailed information.
+See [How to monitor Anbox Cloud](https://discourse.ubuntu.com/t/monitor-anbox-cloud/24338) for detailed information.

 The reference implementation for Prometheus (see [Example: Collect metrics](https://discourse.ubuntu.com/t/example-collect-metrics/17787)) provides some basic dashboards.
 You can, however, update them to fit your needs.